 - Personal Information

-The Strengths section basically organizes the hard and soft skills identified in the resume objective.
+The Skills section basically organizes the hard and soft skills identified in the resume objective.
 You get a better idea of Samuel’s qualifications but in work experience, you see how he applied these skills to tasks assigned by his previous employers.

 By placing Certifications right after Education, we give the person reviewing the resume a lasting reminder that Samuel has all the requisite qualifications they need to fill in the job post.